sashinpivotal/dsa-students/readme.md

     - it should throw MyNumberFormatException given an array that contains non-numeric characters
   - the resulting number is not in the range of 4 byte int

-### Two different ways of testing an exception handling
+### Two different ways of testing if your code generates an exception correctly

 ```
     @Test(expected = MyNumberFormatException.class)